sorbet/sorbet/website/docs/union-types.md

   → View on sorbet.run
 </a>

-## Refining union types
+## Examining union types

-Union types can be refined through the use of `Object#is_a?` in a conditional statement, or the ruby `case` statement.
-When using `Object#is_a?` in a conditional, information learned by that test will be propagated down to branches of the conditional.
-For example:
+Information can be learned about union types by examining its values in conditionals, or the `case` statement.
+For exampke, when using `Object#is_a?` in a conditional information learned by that test will be propagated down to branches of the conditional:

 ```ruby
 class A